We independently research, test, and recommend the best products; you can learn more about our review process here.

 Minn Kota has been a staple in the trolling motor market for decades.
 Their products are trusted by professional anglers and weekend anglers across the globe.
 The Traxxis is time-tested and has proven itself again and again.

-If you’re fishing in a small Jon boat, you’re likely fishing areas that have rocks and stumps, so the indestructible composite shaft will be one less thing you have to worry about while in the sketchy fishing holes.
+If you’re fishing in a small Jon boat, you’re likely fishing areas with rocks and stumps, so the indestructible composite shaft will be one less thing you have to worry about while in the sketchy fishing holes.

-I like the one-handed stow feature offered by this Minn Kota Motor because that makes it easier to stow and deploy.
+I like the one-handed stow feature offered by this Minn Kota Motor because it’s easier to stow and deploy.
 Work smarter, not harder!

 I recommend the Minn Kota Traxxis to anyone who owns a Jon boat because it offers all the essential features you need without breaking the bank.
 That’s why I rated it as the best electric trolling motor for a Jon boat overall.